Xanderlicious/mkdocs/docs/dynamic.md

           - url: "http://10.36.100.3:80"
         passHostHeader: true
 ```
 The Pi-Hole's dynamic config file has an "addprefix" middleware to add on the /admin that the Pi-Hole web interface requires.
-This middleware is referenced in each of the pi-hole's dynamic files and is outlined within the main config dynamic file along with the headers.
+This middleware is referenced in each of the pi-hole's dynamic files and the middleware config itself is outlined within the main config dynamic file along with the headers.